-Trump impeachment article being sent to Senate Monday, triggering trial to start in earnest next month
+Trump impeachment article being sent to Senate Monday, ahead of trial next month

 The House impeachment managers will begin their walk from the House side of the Capitol to the Senate side at 6:55 p.m.
 Monday.
 They'll arrive at the Senate at 7 p.m. and at that moment the Senate will officially be conducting an impeachment trial of the former president.

-The senators will be sworn-in as jurors for the impeachment trial Tuesday, even though the heart of the affair won't begin until the second week in February.
+The senators will be sworn in as jurors for the impeachment trial Tuesday, even though the heart of the affair won't begin until the second week in February.

 On Feb.
 2, Trump's legal team will have to submit its response to the House impeachment article.
 That same day the impeachment managers will submit their pre-trial brief.